The band and the boys whose single launched Sonobeat Records in 1967

 Mike: "For me, financial reward was limited to financing incidental expenses."

 Pat Whitefield: "Playing in the Sweetarts was a financial gift enabling me to blow off school, flunk out and have to spend 1966 commuting from Dallas every weekend."
-[Editor's note: We're not sure Pat is serious or just messing with us.]
+[Editor's note: We're not sure Pat's amswer is serious.]

 Tom: "The frat party circuit was steady money.
 It didn't 'pay my way through college' (as I used to claim), but it took some of the heat off Mom and Dad and covered a lot of incidental college expenses, like long afternoons and countless pitchers of Pearl [beer] at the Orange Bull.
 For several years, the Christmas Party season funded post-Christmas trips to Acapulco with some of my more flush compadres."

 Ernie: "Strangely, I've never considered what I'd do if the band hit it big although, of course, that was my desire.
 I think I'd have convinced my parents I needed to take a 'leave of absence' from college to pursue the dream.
 That said, I had children young and I'm not sure my wife would have supported hitting the road."

 Mike: "I supposed I would have jumped in if we had 'taken off'."

 Pat: "If the money had been good for plenty of gigs there is no question I would have toured rather than going to school."

 Tom: "Of course.
 But remember, I would have been giving up an even more valuable asset – my student deferment."
 [Editor's note: This was the Viet Nam conflict era, and one way young men avoided being drafted and sent to Southeast Asia was to remain enrolled in a four-year college.]